taxiarchis780/CGOLon3ds/README.md

-# template
+# CGOLon3ds

-This is a template for starting new 3DS libctru projects.
+This is a simulation of Conway's Game of Life using DevKitPro and libctru for the Nintendo 3ds

+## Controls
+Press A for a simple glider.
+Press B for Gosper glider gun.